 Approved Housing Bodies (AHBs): are also known as housing associations or voluntary housing associations.
 They are independent, not-for-profit organisations.
 They provide affordable, rented accommodation for people who cannot afford to pay private sector rents or buy their own homes; or for certain groups, such as older people or homeless people.
 More information on approved housing bodies is available on the Citizens Information Website.
-You can find information on the regulation of approved housing bodies through the AHB Regulation Office.

 Citizens Information: Provides comprehensive information on public services and on the entitlements of citizens in Ireland.
 Information is gathered from various government departments and agencies, to make sure that you have all the information you need.
 The information is presented in a straightforward way.
 You can find out more on the Citizens Information website.